Helen Simpson, from the Mushroom Shed, interviews Guy and Susan Palmer, from Eltham.

 Whilst Guy and Susan retired from their day jobs some years ago, this hasn’t stopped the pace of their day.
 They are very involved with Local Food Connect and the Eltham Farmers’ Market and Guy’s efforts with the website and newsletter are appreciated by many readers.
 They visit many community gardens and both find it enjoyable to talk to other gardeners and food producers and swap knowledge.

 Guy is also involved in Sustainable Gardening Australia – looking after their website as well as providing technical support.
-He is also Acting President of Nillumbik’s University of the Third Age (U3A) and teaches courses ranging from the history of modern art and quantum mechanics.
+He is also President of Nillumbik’s University of the Third Age (U3A) and teaches courses ranging from the history of modern art and quantum mechanics.

 One of Guy’s current projects is ‘Incredible Edible Eltham’ (you can join the Facebook Group), where the concept is to develop local food availability – Eltham Railway Station now has a food garden.
 Opened recently by Vicki Ward, MP for Eltham and Peter Clarke, Mayor of Nillumbik Shire Council, it’s hoped that this food garden will raise the visibility of food growing, particularly amongst children.